 Issuances of the Company’s common stock for services is measured at the fair value of the consideration received or the fair value of the equity instruments issued, whichever is more reliably measurable.
 The measurement date for the fair value of the equity instruments issued to employees and board members is determined at the earlier of (i) the date at which a commitment for performance to earn the equity instruments is reached (a “performance commitment” which would include a penalty considered to be of a magnitude that is a sufficiently large disincentive for nonperformance) or (ii) the date at which performance is complete.
 When it is appropriate for the Company to recognize the cost of a transaction during financial reporting periods prior to the measurement date, for purposes of recognition of costs during those periods, the equity instrument is measured at the then-current fair values at each of those financial reporting dates.
 Based on the applicable guidance, the Company records the compensation cost but treats forfeitable unvested shares as unissued until the shares vest.

 The Company expenses the costs of advertising when the advertisements are first aired or displayed.
 All other advertising and promotional costs are expensed in the period incurred.
-Total advertising expense for the nine months ended June 30, 2018 and 2017 was $0 and $600, respectively.
-The Company’s application was inactive and not sold during the nine months ended June 30, 2018, or fiscal year 2017.
+Total advertising expense for the three months ended December 31, 2018 and 2017 was $0 and $0, respectively.
+The Company’s mobile device application was inactive and not sold during the three months ended December 31, 2018 and 2017.

 Earnings (Loss) Per Share (“EPS”)